Quantum Fluctuations in Electrical Multiport Linear Systems

-In this article, we extend the Johnson-Nyquist~\cite{Johnson:1928,Nyquist:1928} noise theorem for electrical multiport nonreciprocal linear systems presented by Twiss~\cite{Twiss:1955} to the quantum regime in the spirit of Devoret~\cite{Devoret:1997,Vool:2017} by making use of the multiport version~\cite{Newcomb:1966} of Foster's reactance theorem~\cite{Foster:1924}.
-Such models are commonly used to describe various types of quantum noise~\cite{Gardiner:2000,Clerk:2010} when a continuous infinite-limit number of harmonic oscillators is taken, ideas first presented and used by Feyman and Vernon~\cite{Feynman:1963} and Caldeira and Leggett~\cite{CaldeiraLeggett:1983a}.
+In this article we weave together these three strands of inquiry, i.e. multiport analysis, nonreciprocity, and the study of quantum fluctuations, by extending the Johnson-Nyquist noise theorem for electrical multiport nonreciprocal linear systems presented by Twiss~\cite{Twiss:1955} to the quantum regime in the spirit of Devoret~\cite{Devoret:1997,Vool:2017} by making use of the multiport version~\cite{Newcomb:1966} of Foster's reactance theorem~\cite{Foster:1924}.
+Such models are commonly used to describe various types of quantum noise~\cite{Gardiner:2000,Clerk:2010} when a continuous infinite-limit number of harmonic oscillators is taken, ideas first presented and used by Feyman and Vernon~\cite{Feynman:1963} and Caldeira and Leggett~\cite{CaldeiraLeggett:1983}.
 Even though our presentation uses the language of electrical circuits, its applicability extends to all quantum passive linear systems.

 The results here presented rely on the partial fraction decomposition of causal lossless linear responses described by complex matrix functions with a discrete set of poles, see~\cite{Solgun:2014,Solgun:2015,Russer:2012,ParraRodriguez:2018} for related quantum network analysis of lossless and lossy linear systems.
 A proof based on the exact solution of Heisenberg's equations is derived in Appendix~\ref{App:LinearProof}.
 Under standard conditions for the existence of a continuous limit of harmonic resonant frequencies, the result extends to linear systems with energy losses.